loda-lang/loda-programs/programs/oeis/list6.md

 * [A313054](http://oeis.org/A313054) ([L19 program](313/A313054.asm)): Coordination sequence Gal.6.318.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313089](http://oeis.org/A313089) ([L24 program](313/A313089.asm)): Coordination sequence Gal.6.221.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313090](http://oeis.org/A313090) ([L19 program](313/A313090.asm)): Coordination sequence Gal.5.114.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313099](http://oeis.org/A313099) ([L28 program](313/A313099.asm)): Coordination sequence Gal.6.259.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313100](http://oeis.org/A313100) ([L35 program](313/A313100.asm)): Coordination sequence Gal.5.100.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313110](http://oeis.org/A313110) ([L18 program](313/A313110.asm)): Coordination sequence Gal.3.13.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313113](http://oeis.org/A313113) ([L17 program](313/A313113.asm)): Coordination sequence Gal.6.133.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.